Inspector-general of police: Sierra Leone

-In Sierra Leone the Inspector General of Police is the head of the Sierra Leone Police force.
-He heads the force (nationally), which is one of the oldest continuously operational police services in Africa.
-He is assisted by a Deputy Inspector General, and several Assistant Inspectors General.
+In Sierra Leone the inspector general of police is the head of the Sierra Leone Police force nationally, which is one of the oldest continuously operational police services in Africa.
+The inspector general is assisted by a deputy inspector general, and several assistant inspectors general.

 Sri Lanka

 In Sri Lanka, the Inspector General of Police heads the Sri Lanka Police Service.

+Tanzania

+The inspector general of police is the highest rank in the Tanzania Police Force.

 Uganda

-The Inspector General of Police is the highest rank in the Uganda Police Force (UPF).
-Since 2001, the position has been held by a two-star military general of the Uganda People's Defense Force (UPDF).
+The inspector general of police is the highest rank in the Uganda Police Force.
+Since 2001, the position has been held by a two-star military general of the Uganda People's Defense Force.

 United Kingdom

 In Northern Ireland, the chief officer of the former Royal Ulster Constabulary (now replaced by the Police Service of Northern Ireland) was titled inspector general until 1970, when following a review the post was renamed chief constable.